-Previously, I was a postdoctoral research scientist with David Blei at Princeton University and Columbia University, working on latent variable models and variational inference.
+Previously, I did my postdoctoral training at Princeton University and Columbia University under the advisory of David Blei.
+My research is on latent variable models and variational inference.
 I have developed a number of statistical inference and modelling techniques presented at top tier machine learning conferences that are successful on text, recommendation, and mobility data.

 I obtained a PhD in 2014, supervised by Nick Jennings and Alex Rogers on the ORCHID project at the University of Southampton, UK.
 I have an MSc in Computing (Artificial Intelligence) from Imperial College London, and a BA in Computer Science from Oxford University.